shopsys/monorepo-tools/project-base/docs/cookbook/adding-new-page-with-recently-bought-products.md

 ```

 ## Adding translations
-In the last chapter you will see how translation of static texts works in Shopsys Framework.
+In the last chapter, you will see how the translation of static texts works in Shopsys Framework.

 ### Extraction of translated messages
 [Phing target `dump-translations`](../introduction/phing-targets.md#dump-translations) can help you by extraction of all translatable messages.